CSc 8980 - Artificial Intelligence in Gaming

 5% of the course grade.

-- Any pop-quizzes will factor into the exam grade at 1/10 the weight of the
+- Any pop-quizzes will factor into the Participation grade.

 - Approximately 4 Assignments will constitute 40% of the course grade.